Vivianwcao/ELM-OLAP-Data-Pipeline/README.md

 ## Background

+### Background

-ELM manages well abandonment projects in Alberta for several major oil and gas buyers, including companies like Harvest Operations.
-For every job, ELM coordinates field contractors, tracks daily operational costs, and generates final invoice packages.
-Over four years, field supervisors created more than 750 Excel workbooks, each representing a single well abandonment project.
-The files were stored individually in a shared Google Drive folder.
+ELM manages well abandonment projects in Alberta for major oil and gas buyers, including companies such as Harvest Operations.
+Each well abandonment project is documented in a dedicated Excel workbook that serves as the project's primary operational record.

+Over four years, field supervisors created more than 750 workbooks, with each workbook representing one well abandonment project.
+The workbooks were stored individually in a shared Google Drive folder.

+Each workbook contains multiple tabs covering different aspects of the project, including contractor costs, daily field activities, equipment and material usage, fluid tracking, regulatory information, plug and cement details, engineering notes, and project completion status.
+Together, these workbooks contain the complete operational history of each well abandonment project.

 ## Business Problem